-B. MANDATORY TRAINING
+14.2 MANDATORY TRAINING

-Employees are required to complete mandatory training courses as specified in the Employer's or their Department's or Division's policies, Administrative Regulations, Standing Orders, and directives, and within the timelines outlined.
-Departments or Divisions will give employees time during their regularly scheduled workday to complete mandatory training.
+14.2.1 Officers are required to complete mandatory training courses as specified in the Employer's or their Department's/Division's policies, Administrative Regulations, Standing Orders, and directives, and within the timelines outlined.
+Departments/Divisions will give officers time during their regularly scheduled workday to complete mandatory training.

-The Employer will provide access for all employees to all mandatory training courses via online programs, in-person classes, or independent study courses.

-Mandatory training courses include but are not limited to: Drug & Alcohol Awareness; Defensive Driving; Sexual Harassment & Discrimination; and, Whistleblower Protections.

-The Employer and all Departments and Divisions will make reasonable attempts to schedule any Employer-required training during the employee's regular work shift.

-Attendance at Employer-required training will be considered time worked in accordance with Article X, Compensation.

-Absent extenuating circumstances, failure to successfully complete mandatory training may subject an employee to disciplinary action.
+- 14.2.2 The Employer will provide access for all officers to all mandatory training courses via online programs, in-person classes, or independent study courses. - 14.2.3 Mandatory training courses include but are not limited to: Drug & Alcohol Awareness; Defensive Driving; Sexual Harassment & Discrimination; and, Whistleblower Protections. - 14.2.4 The Employer and all Departments and Divisions will make reasonable attempts to schedule any Employer-required training during the officer's regular work shift. - 14.2.5 Attendance at Employer-required training will be considered time worked in accordance with Article 10, Compensation. - 14.2.6 Absent extenuating circumstances, failure to successfully complete mandatory training may subject an officer to disciplinary action.

-C. SPECIALIZED MANDATORY TRAINING
+14.3 SPECIALIZED MANDATORY TRAINING

-Based upon an employee's job classification, they may also be required to complete specialized mandatory training courses provided by the Employer and the Department or Division.

-Specialized mandatory training pursuant to the Employer's, Department's, or Division's, or Nevada POST requirements includes but is not limited to safety-related training; equipment operation training; firearms training; qualifications and maintenance; and, Internet security awareness training.

-Prior to performing safety-related functions, employees will be required to attend training on the proper performance of those functions in accordance with Article IX, Safety & Health.

-Training and employee development opportunities outside of mandatory training courses may be provided within available resources.

-Absent extenuating circumstances, failure to successfully complete specialized mandatory training may subject an employee to disciplinary action up to and including dismissal.
+- 14.3.1 Based upon an officer's job classification, they may also be required to complete specialized mandatory training courses provided by the Employer and the Department/Division. - 14.3.2 Specialized mandatory training pursuant to the Employer's, Department's, Division's, or Nevada POST requirements includes but is not limited to safety-related training; equipment operation training; firearms training; qualifications and maintenance; and, Internet security awareness training. - 14.3.3 Prior to performing safety-related functions, officers will be required to attend training on the proper performance of those functions in accordance with Article 9, Safety & Health. - 14.3.4 Training and officer development opportunities outside of mandatory training courses may be provided within available resources. - 14.3.5 Absent extenuating circumstances, failure to successfully complete specialized mandatory training may subject an officer to disciplinary action up to and including dismissal.

-D. INTERNAL TRAINING & PROFESSIONAL DEVELOPMENT OPPORTUNITIES
+14.4 INTERNAL TRAINING & PROFESSIONAL DEVELOPMENT OPPORTUNITIES

-The DHRM Office of Employee Development (OED) provides Statewide training, professional development, and consultation services to employees and State Departments and Divisions, enabling them to increase efficiency, effectiveness, productivity, and customer satisfaction.

-Employees can find a complete course listing by visiting the OED website.

-For interested and qualified employees, the OED offers courses designed to prepare employees to become supervisors, as well as the Nevada Certified Public Manager (NVCPM) Program and the Nevada Management Academy Program.
+- 14.4.1 The DHRM Office of Officer Development (OED) provides Statewide training, professional development, and consultation services to officers and State Departments and Divisions, enabling them to increase efficiency, effectiveness, productivity, and customer satisfaction. - 14.4.2 Officers can find a complete course listing by visiting the OED website. - 14.4.3 For interested and qualified officers, the OED offers courses designed to prepare officers to become supervisors, as well as the Nevada Certified Public Manager (NVCPM) Program and the Nevada Management Academy Program.

-The Risk Management Division provides Statewide training and consultation services to employees and State Departments and Divisions regarding safety and loss prevention.

-Employees can find a complete safety and loss prevention course listing by visiting the Risk Management website.
+- 14.4.4 The Risk Management Division provides Statewide training and consultation services to officers and State Departments and Divisions regarding safety and loss prevention. - 14.4.5 Officers can find a complete safety and loss prevention course listing by visiting the Risk Management website.

-E. CONTINUING EDUCATION, CERTIFICATION, & LICENSURE
+14.5 CONTINUING EDUCATION, CERTIFICATION, & LICENSURE